 3. Formidable Forms

-There are a lot of things you can test on your website to optimize conversions.
-But web form optimization is one of the things I’ve seen that almost always gives quick and high returns.
+There are a lot of things you can test on your website to boost conversion rate optimization.
+But web form optimization, specifically lead capture forms, is one of the things I’ve seen that almost always gives quick and high returns.

-By making it easier to fill-out, making it user-friendly and dividing long forms into multiple pages, the task becomes easier to your prospect and she is more likely to finish it.
+By making it easier to fill out, making it user-friendly, and dividing long forms into multiple pages, you can increase the chances of qualified leads.

 Test this on your site today.
 Pick one form that gets a lot of traffic.
 Grab a WordPress plugin and change the form into multiple pages.